modir/laminas-book/docs/forms_advanced.md

 <input type="hidden" name="csrf" value="1bc42bd0da4800fb55d16e81136fe177">
 ~~~

-> As you can see from the HTML markup code above, the form now contains a hidden field with a
+As you can see from the HTML markup code above, the form now contains a hidden field with a
-> randomly generated token.
+randomly generated token.
 Since the attacker script doesn't know this token, it won't
-> be able to submit its correct value, thus the CSRF attack becomes prevented.
+be able to submit its correct value, thus the CSRF attack becomes prevented.

-> **What happens if CSRF element validation fails?**
+!!! note "What happens if CSRF element validation fails?"
->
-> If during the form validation the CSRF check fails, the form is considered
+    If during the form validation the CSRF check fails, the form is considered
-> invalid and the user will see it again to fix input errors, but he won't see
+    invalid and the user will see it again to fix input errors, but he won't see
-> the error message for the CSRF element (we don't want hackers to know for sure
+    the error message for the CSRF element (we don't want hackers to know for sure
-> what's wrong with the form).
+    what's wrong with the form).

 ## Using Validation Groups

 Sometimes it may be useful to temporarily disable validation of some form elements.
 You can do that with a feature
 called *validation groups*.

-> By default, all form elements are validated.
+By default, all form elements are validated.
 A validation group allows to disable validation of certain fields.

 For example, assume you implement a form named `PaymentForm`, which allows you to select a payment method of several alternatives (credit card, bank transfer and cash).
 If the user selects *credit card*, you also want him to enter the credit card number; else if user selects *bank transfer*, you
 want him to enter bank account number; and finally, if the *cash* is selected, user does not need to enter additional information.

-> For this form, you will have to dynamically hide and display dependent fields in client's browser with JavaScript.
+For this form, you will have to dynamically hide and display dependent fields in client's browser with JavaScript.

 How would you validate such form in your controller's action?
 The problem is that some fields *depend* on others.
 The `card_number` field is required
 only when `payment_method` is the "credit card", otherwise it is optional.
 The same is for the `bank_account` field - it is required